OlekSt/MilestoneProjectOne/README.md

 Special thanks to:
 * My mentor, Adegbenga Adeye, for advice and help with planning and creating the website.
-* Richard Wells (Jedi in training) for peer code review, and help with solving some css/hmtl issues.
+* Richard Wells (Jedi in training) for informative posts on slack forums, and his peer code review, and help with solving some css/hmtl issues.